Tennis Court Resurfacing Guide : Costs, Signs, and Why It Matters

 Lauded as the “Sport of Kings”, Tennis is more than just hitting the smashes.
 From the lush-green courts of Wimbledon to the blazing-red courts of the French Open, each tennis court tells a unique story.
 It is not just the skill and equipment that affect the gameplay but the surface of the tennis court too is a major contributor to a player’s success.
 However, over the course of its use, a tennis court suffers a lot of damage due to environmental elements like wind, harsh temperatures, and humidity.

 Maintaining the tennis court is thus important not just for the sake of aesthetics but to ensure a fair gameplay and safety of the players.
 One such process of tennis court maintenance is tennis court resurfacing.
-If you are considering getting your court resurfaced then this guide is for you.
+If you are considering getting your court resurfaced then this tennis court design and resurfacing guide is for you.
 It will cover everything from what resurfacing means, to why it matters, and its cost breakdown.

 What Goes into Tennis Court Resurfacing?